thelokeshgoel00/photo-filters-python/README.md

 # Image-filters-python
 This is a GUI based Image Project with a lot of available editing options ranging from simple operations, like bluring of image and cartooning of imange, to some complex operations like face-mask detection, face-detection and edge detection which are implemented through Machine Learning.
+## Installation
+Please Use Conda Environment on Linux based systems.
+Then use pip install requirements.txt in the cloned folder.
+Then run gui_frontend.py

 ## Tasks:-
 There are mainly eight different types of tasks(or buttons) available with this editor.